ROCm-LS/monai/docs/reference/model-zoo.rst

 EXAONEPath model (hf_exaonepath-crc-msi-predictor) on ROCm
 -----------------------------------------------------------

 EXAONEPath 2.0 is a foundation model designed to deliver highly efficient, directly supervised patch-level representation learning for whole-slide images (WSIs).
-With the exception of a few other model zoo entries exclusively meant for NVIDIA, advanced models for computational pathology like EXAONEPath 2.0 are now supported on AMD hardware.
+Except for a few other model zoo entries exclusively designed for NVIDIA, advanced models for computational pathology, such as EXAONEPath 2.0, are now supported on AMD hardware.
 Unlike typical patch-based self-supervised learning (SSL), EXAONE Path 2.0 leverages end-to-end slide-level supervision for powerful biomarker and molecular characteristic prediction with improved data efficiency.

 .. _set-exaonepath: